74Thirsty/streamsnatcher/README.md

-# StreamSnatcher 🎧⚡
+# StreamSaavy 🎧⚡

-StreamSnatcher is a modern, desktop-friendly front end for `yt-dlp` that focuses on the most common YouTube workflows:
+StreamSaavy is a modern, desktop-friendly front end for `yt-dlp` that focuses on the most common YouTube workflows:

 * Grab a **single song** and transparently encode it to 256 kbps MP3.
 * Pull down a **single video** and transcode it to an H.264 MP4 capped at 1080p HD.
 * Rip **playlist audio** to MP3 at 256 kbps.
 * Download **playlist video** in MP4 format, limited to 1080p.
+* Fall back to a **Compatibility (MP3)** mode that accepts whatever audio is available and re-encodes it to MP3.

 All options are configurable from a clean Tkinter interface that walks you through choosing a destination folder, selecting download mode, and overriding defaults when